Angel Food Cake

 - Number of Eggs: How many eggs you use will vary based on the size of the egg and the size of the yolk in each individual egg.
 I typically only need 10 eggs to get 1½ cups of egg whites, but most recipes say 11 or 12 is the average.

-- Separating Eggs: Eggs separate easier when they are cold, and if there is any yolk in with the egg whites, it will prevent them from whipping up into stiff peaks, so I recommend separating and measuring the eggs while cold, then allow them to come to room temperature before proceeding with the recipe.
+- Separating Eggs: Eggs separate easier when they are cold, and if there is any yolk in with the egg whites, it will prevent them from whipping up into stiff peaks, so I recommend separating and measuring the eggs while cold, then allowing them to come to room temperature before proceeding with the recipe.

 - Different Flavors: You can substitute almond extract, orange extract, lemon extract, or use them in combination with the vanilla to adjust the flavoring.
 Be sure to check the label on them, however; if there is any oil (which is sometimes included in flavored extracts) it can prevent the eggs from forming stiff peaks.